 A funding request characterized as a sponsorship that does not include a tangible benefit in return for funding will not be treated as a sponsorship but rather as a charitable contribution.
 As discussed in the next section, Sales Colleagues are not permitted to make any charitable contributions.
 All other colleagues (including PCA) are not permitted to make healthcare charitable contributions but are permitted to make appropriate non-healthcare charitable contributions.
 Colleagues may not ask a requesting organization to change the associated benefits being offered for funding in order to impact the classification or source of funding within Pfizer.

-To remain consistent with the SOP on Funding Requests for Not-for-Profit Organizations, "PCA" includes Account Managers, including but not limited to Account Directors, Key Account Managers (KAMs), Oncology KAMs, HIT Specialists, and Vaccine Account Managers (VAMs).
+To remain consistent with the External Funding SOP, "PCA" includes Account Managers, including but not limited to Account Directors, Key Account Managers (KAMs), Oncology KAMs, HIT Specialists, and Vaccine Account Managers (VAMs).